reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/concepts/extensions.md

 ## How to use extensions

-This sections details how to interact with extensions
+This section details how to interact with extensions.

 ### List already installed extensions